WILLS, TRUSTS, ESTATE & RETIREMENT PLANNING

 The trust agreement, commonly called a revocable living trust, is a contract where the Grantor retains full power to control, alter, amend, or revoke the trust during his lifetime.
 While executing a trust agreement may be sufficient to transfer in trust tangible personal property, the transfer of real property or intangible property, such as stocks or bonds, will most often require additional documents to register the property in the name of the trust.

 The advantages of a revocable living trust are: 1. the avoidance of the expense and delay encountered in the administration of a probate estate; 2. maintaining privacy of all dispositions; 3. [in a marital setting] the surviving spouse can inherit the decedent’s federal death tax exemption; and 4. avoiding problems associated with joint tenancy and a beneficiary’s creditors.
-Property that has been transferred to a valid trust before the grantor’s death will not be subject to probate.
+Property that has been transferred to a valid trust before the grantor’s death will not be subject to probate, as a general rule.
 The trustee will distribute trust property directly to the beneficiaries at the death of the grantor, or the trustee will continue to manage the property, in accordance with the terms of the trust.

 Revocable living trusts do not offer immediate federal gift or estate tax savings but do afford the grantor the opportunity to retain control over the trust property during his lifetime and also determine who will receive benefits at death.
 In addition, you may desire to be relieved of the tedious problems involved in managing business property.
 If the grantor is dissatisfied with the operation of the trust during his lifetime, he is still able to change the trustee and any troublesome administrative provisions, while relieved of the daily burdens of trust management.

 For income tax purposes, the IRS treats the grantor of a revocable living trust as the owner of the trust because he has retained the power to revoke the trust.
 As a result, the income from the trust is taxable to him, whether or not it is paid.
 When the grantor retains a power to revoke the trust, or a power to name new beneficiaries or to change the interests of the beneficiaries, unless the power is a fiduciary power limited by a fixed or ascertainable standard, the transfer is considered incomplete for gift tax purposes and the grantor has not therefore made a taxable gift.
 The receipt of income by a beneficiary of a revocable trust is a taxable gift from the grantor to the beneficiary in the calendar year the income is received by a beneficiary.
-There is a $12,000 annual exclusion on gifts.
+As of 2025, there is a $1,000 annual exclusion on gifts.
 When the grantor relinquishes control over the trust, the grantor makes a completed gift for federal gift tax purposes.
-The $12,000 exclusion is increased for a one-time $50,000 distribution into a child’s education fund called a Section 529 College Fund.
+The exclusion amount is increased for a one-time $50,000 distribution into a child’s education fund called a Section 529 College Fund.
 Please see me for details on creating such a plan.

 An estate tax is imposed on any interest transferred by a decedent during his life, where the decedent possessed the power to alter, amend, revoke, or terminate the interest at the time of his death.